pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 2. Tips

-In the provided template file ```tips.py```, write a python program that will ask for the cost of a meal, the tax rate (as decimal), and tip rate (as decimal) and output (print) the total amount to pay
+Design and write a python program that will ask for the cost of a meal, the tax rate (as decimal), and tip rate (as decimal) and output (print) the total amount to pay

 - Input
     - cost of a meal